Huerte/Gitomation/Inspirational_Quote.md

 ### "The truth is not for all men, but for those who seek it." - Ayn Rand
 ### "I'd rather welcome change than cling to the past." - Robert Kiyosaki
 ### "Alone we can do so little; together we can do so much." - Helen Keller
+### "A man is literally what he thinks." - James Allen